WHAT'S THE BEST TIME OF YEAR TO COME TO RWANDA?

 WHAT ARE YOUR BIKES LIKE?

-Our stock of bikes are European-imported mountain bikes with suspension.
-We currently have a range of makes including Trek, Giant and Kona.
+Our stock of bikes are imported light-weight mountain bikes with front suspension.
+Our fleet consists entirely of Scott Aspect 940 bikes, new in August 2017.
 We make sure we maintain the bikes to a high standard and each bike is fully serviced after every tour.
 Our e-bikes are very high end Scott mountain bikes with powerful batteries than can power you up every hill even on a 90km ride.

 I LIKE YOUR TOURS BUT I WANT TO DO SOMETHING DIFFERENT, CAN YOU HELP ME?